the0neWhoKnocks/star-monkey-scripts/README.md

 ### Remote Auto-Updates

-Remove the `@require` header that stars with `file://`.
+Remove the `@require` header that starts with `file://`.
 All updates will now be dependent on any updates pushed to the remote repo.

 ### Local Development